Democratic hopefuls now test strength among minority voters

 Buttigieg is dispatching minority surrogates such as Mayor Quentin Hart of Waterloo, Iowa, and former Iowa state Rep. Deborah Berry.
 Bloomberg, in the same week he spent confronting criticism of his record on race, launched a “Mike for Black America” effort alongside black endorsers including Muriel Bowser, the mayor of Washington, D.C.

 The chairman of the Texas Democratic Party, Gilberto Hinojosa, whose state is among the biggest delegate prizes on Super Tuesday, praised all the remaining candidates.
-But he lamented that several minority candidates, including some political heavyweights, were forced from the field either before voting began or after the first two contest.
+But he lamented that several minority candidates, including some political heavyweights, were forced from the field either before voting began or after the first two contests.
 Among them: Julian Castro, a former Obama Cabinet secretary; Kamala Harris, a California senator; Cory Booker, a New Jersey senator; and Deval Patrick, a former Massachusetts governor.

 In South Carolina, I.S.
 Leevy Johnson offered similar laments, noting that he had supported Harris and now must hope a white nominee selects her or another person of color as the vice presidential nominee.
 Regardless, Johnson projected optimism.

-Note: This story has been corrected to reflect that Sanders’ surrogate Nina Turner is a former Ohio state lawmaker, not a former Virginia state lawmaker